 - Lightbulb might need to be replaced more often than others

-Most of these traps are non-toxic and pose little to no harm for medium and large pets.
-However, if you own a tiny dog, cat or rodents like guinea pigs or ferrets, you should know that they might also be drawn to the bright light and strange new object in the home, and you need to block access to the trap for them.
+However, if you own a tiny dog, cat, or rodents like guinea pigs or ferrets, you should know that they might also be drawn to the bright light and strange new object in the home, and you need to block access the trap for them.

-Electric flea traps do work, and they are useful as long as you set them up in the appropriate location with safety if mind.
+Electric flea killers do work, and they are useful as long as you set them up in the appropriate location with safety in mind.

 Traps are Only Meant to Slow the Cycle